YuKitsune/dingus/docs/docs/configuration.md

 ### Actions

-Actions define the actual commands that will be executed.
+Actions are the actual commands that will be executed.

 Commands can execute a single action using the `action` field, or multiple actions using the `actions` field.
 These fields are mutally exclusive.